jack1913/webflow-typescript-scss-boilerplate/README.md

 List of all pages you will be writing your code for.
 It's used by webpack to create separate entry points and chunks.
 For ex. we've `home: './src/home.ts`.
 If you want to add another one then you create a new entry `another: './scr/another.ts` - use `home.ts` as a template.

+### Externals

+List of all external dependencies that won't be bundled.
+By default `jQuery` is added.

 ---

 ## Scripts